NAME

 errorLine

-This returns the filename in which the error occured or other wise returns undef.
+This returns the line the error occurred on or otherwise returns undef.

 }